Energy

 Energy Storage Systems

-For some projects, RAN also designed fire spray extinguishing systems that operate without a connection to an automatic water supply, a design basis verified with the FDNY prior to system layout.
+RAN designed specialized fire detection systems utilizing infrared (IR), ultraviolet (UV), and combined UV/IR flame detection devices integrated with a central fire alarm system that reports directly to the Fire Department.
+For select installations, RAN also designed fire spray extinguishing systems that operate without connection to an automatic water supply, with the design basis coordinated and verified with the FDNY prior to system layout.

 Gore Mountain